Drivers with Disabilities in South CarolinaPage Overview

-On the application, your doctor must certify that your condition causes walking impairment due to least one of the following reasons:
+On the application, your doctor must certify that your condition causes medical/walking impairment due to least one of the following reasons:

 If you are not disabled, but are an immediate family member of a disabled person or use your vehicle to transport disabled people, you may also apply for a disabled license plate and placards.